libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `lsm.ErrorNumber.NO_STATE_CHANGE`

     Indicate requested no state change for requested action.
-It offten caused by repeated call.
+It often caused by repeated call.

 * `lsm.ErrorNumber.NETWORK_CONNREFUSED`